svalinn/DAGMC/doc/install/dependencies.rst

     $ which h5ls
     $ which mbconvert

-If you have installed the dependencies corretly, you are now ready to `install DAGMC <dagmc.html>`_.
+If you have installed the dependencies correctly, you are now ready to `install DAGMC <dagmc.html>`_.

 ..  _HDF5: http://www.hdfgroup.org/HDF5